Installing and Upgrading N1MM Logger+

 Adding N1MM Users

 This seemingly innocuous title actually addresses an area in which there are fairly significant changes from N1MM Logger Classic, in particular because of the adoption of Windows user file storage standards, described above.
-Because user files are linked to the log-on username currently in use, User A’s files – not just databases, but all the types of files stored in the Documents folder – will not be seen when User B logs onto the computer under a different Windows user name, or by using the Windows “Switch User” command.
+Because user files are linked to the log-on username currently in use, User A’s files – not just databases, but all the types of files stored in the user files folder – will not be seen when User B logs onto the computer under a different Windows user name, or by using the Windows “Switch User” command.
 There are a number of ways of dealing with this:

 1. RECOMMENDED METHOD: Use one Windows logon identity for all operators, and use the OPON (Ctrl+O) function to identify the operator for any given operation.
 This way all of the user files will be shared, except for the .wav files used for stored phone messages, which will follow the operator’s callsign.
 Operators can set up individual Window layouts with the Tools > Save Window Positions and Restore Window Positions functions.
 If desired, operators can also set up their own databases and switch manually from the File menu.
 This is the method that will be most familiar to users of N1MM Logger Classic.